In all of the options we’ve looked at so far in our eight-part series on Funding a Business, there have been strings attached.

 By the end, you’ll know a leveraged buyout from a mezzanine financing deal, and will understand how private equity works and how it compares with other ways of funding a business.

 In the last tutorial, we looked at venture capital.
 Private equity works in a similar way: a private equity fund invests in companies and looks to sell its stake about five years later for a substantial profit.

 But whereas venture capital is focused on early-stage companies with high growth potential, private equity firms invest in a much wider range of companies.
 Often they’re mature firms that have been trading for a long time, but need access to funds either to fuel growth or to recover from financial difficulties.

 Another big difference is in the amount of funds available.
 Most of the other funding options we’ve looked at have given access to sums ranging from a few thousand dollars to a few million.
-But according to Bain & Company, most private equity deals are for between $500 million and $5 billion.
-Deals below $100 million are rare.
+But with private equity—the stakes are higher.
+According to Bain & Company, the average private equity deal size is around $1 billion.

 This is a major financing option, then, more suitable for larger companies than the other ones we’ve looked at.
 The structure of the deal is also different.
 In return for this large investment, private equity firms expect a large stake in the business.
 They don’t want to be passive minority investors.
 They generally want a majority stake, and want to take the reins of the business so that they can generate value from it.